-My involvement with Men’s Work spans over two decades.
-I believe it is essential for men to develop the potential to embody our most mature masculine qualities; where power and strength are not compromised but shared, and informed by love, responsibility and a deep need to make a difference with this life.
+My involvement with Men’s Work spans almost three decades.
+I believe it is essential for men to develop the potential to embody our most mature masculine qualities; where power and strength are not compromised but shared and informed by love, compassion and responsibility.

 My own psychological journey began within the men’s movement in the late 1980’s, and it has been a cornerstone in my life-long quest to develop as a man.
 I have had significant male mentors in my life, and have been greatly influenced by the work of: Michael Meade, Robert Bly, Robert Moore and others.
 I have participated in and facilitated Men’s groups, counsels, and retreats.

-The integrated man is able to own his strengths and his liabilities, and bring these forward in an honest and humble manner in the company of others.
+The integrated man is able to know his strengths and own his liabilities, and to bring these forward in an honest and humble manner in the company of others.